SnickySnacks/AutoSkillchains/README.md

     openWsDelay        -- delay between weaponskill attempts, to avoid spamming

     opener             -- weaponskill to use when opening

+    waitForSC          -- whether to wait for the skillchain window to end before opening a new skillchain, if the current skillchain cannot be continued

     waitForMB          -- whether to wait for the magic burst window to close before opening a new skillchain

     close              -- close skillchains